Christmas Parade and Tree Lighting

 Vehicle headlights must be off or covered.

 Each participating organization shall procure its own trailer and pulling vehicle.
 All trailers and pulling vehicles should be in top mechanical condition for maximum dependability.
-Any vehicle demonstrating mechanical or structural deficiencies that threaten to impede the parade will be removed immediately from the parade.
+Any vehicle demonstrating mechanical or structural deficiencies that threaten to impede the parade will be removed immediately.

 The float must have a safety chain attached to the towing vehicle in addition to the hitch.